ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-03.md

 *<p align="center"> Figure 25: Sample key pair stored in the .ssh directory. </p>*

 3. For Linux and Mac Clients you can load the .pub keyfile directly from the OCI Compute Instance creation screen.
 Just remember the folder where you stored it.
-Or you can copy the contents of the public key file (.pub).
-Use an editor or cat command to view the file and copy the key contents.
+Or optionally, you can copy the contents of the public key file (.pub).
+Use an editor or the `cat` command to view the file and copy the key contents.
 You can use this for the ‘paste key’ dialog when launching an instance.
-Whichever way you prefer.
+Whichever method you prefer.

 ![](./media/image34a.png)